 Jill Biden Biography

-Dr. Jill Biden is a college English professor and the wife of former U.S. Vice President Joe Biden.
+Dr. Jill Biden is an educator and the wife of U.S. President Joe Biden.

 Jill Jacobs was still a student at the University of Delaware when she met Joe Biden in 1975; they were married two years later and had a daughter together, Ashley, in 1981.
 A multitasking mom, Jill Biden raised Ashley along with Biden’s two sons from his first marriage while also going to graduate school and teaching high school.
 (The Bidens lived in Delaware, with Joe Biden commuting by train daily from Washington, D.C.)

-Jill Biden married Joe Biden on 17 June 1977.
-It was the second marriage for both: Jill Biden had a brief early marriage, according to a 2008 article in The New York Times, and Joe Biden’s first wife Neilia and daughter Naomi were killed in a car crash in 1972.
+Jill Biden married Joe Biden on June 17, 1977.
+It was the second marriage for both: Jill Biden had been married to a Delaware man named Bill Stevenson from 1970 until their divorce in 1975.
+Joe Biden’s first wife Neilia, and their daughter Naomi, were killed in a car crash in 1972.
 Joe Biden also has two sons from that first marriage: Joseph R. Biden III (called “Beau,” b.
 1969) and Hunter (b.
 1970).
 Beau Biden served as attorney general of Delaware from 2006-14, and died of brain cancer in 2015.